Dennis Holahan: Return to law

 In 1992 Holahan went back to the legal career he had put on hold in 1976.
 He started the Law Office of Dennis Holahan, which was based in Los Angeles and specialized in entertainment law, winning several high profile cases.

 Personal life

 He has two children from his first marriage to Wylie O'Hara (daughter of the author John O'Hara; 1966–1972), and seven grandchildren.
 Holahan was married to actress Loretta Swit from 1983 to 1995.
 They did not have children.
+They met when he appeared in M*A*S*H in Season 10, Episode 11 as a Swedish UN delegate.

 Holahan is active in drug and alcohol recovery and has served on the board of McIntyre House, a non-profit recovery house for men recovering from alcoholism and drug addiction located in Los Angeles.
 Holahan also has served on the board of Worth Our Weight, a non-profit organization in Santa Rosa, California, which trains and educates teenagers and young adults who have survived foster care programs and teaches them how to work in the fine dining industry.